Loading…

 How AI quality assurance and AI QA testing works in 2026 — tools, AUD costs, where AI helps and hurts, and how to roll it out in Australian engineering teams.

-QA has been a perennial bottleneck — too many features, too few hours, too much regression risk.
-AI quality assurance in 2026 is meaningfully changing that, though not always in the ways vendors claim.
-This guide is a practical look at where AI QA testing actually helps Australian engineering and quality teams, and where it doesn't.
+AI quality assurance in 2026 is meaningfully changing that equation — though not always in the ways vendors claim.
+This is a practical look at where AI QA testing actually helps Australian engineering and quality teams, and where it doesn't.

 The honest list, split between software and physical quality: